-Deflating "Gasland" and Josh Fox for Rejecting Science
+Deflating Gasland and Josh Fox for Propaganda

 On March 10, 2011 I attended the showing of 'Gasland' at the Virginia Higher Education Center in Abingdon, Virginia.
 This is part of a series of attack pieces on the regional energy industry and includes other films such as 'On Coal River,' and 'The Electricity Fairy.'